ramottamado/nadya/_posts/2019-09-07-example-post.md

 ## Footnote

 Let's say you have text that you want to refer with a footnote, you can do that too!
-This is an example for the footnote number one [^1].
-You can even add more footnotes, with link! [^2]
+This is an example for the footnote number one.[^1] You can even add more footnotes, with link![^2]

 <div class="divider"></div>

 ## Blockquote

+This theme supports nested blockquotes, like this,

 > Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible.
 >
 > -- Francis of Assisi
+>
 > > Ok, boomer.
 > >
 > > -- Someone on the Internet
+> >
 > > > You're canceled.
 > > >
 > > > -- Someone on Twitter, most probably